Prabhav55221/Prabhav55221.github.io/index.md

 ## my (ever-changing) research interests

 My broad interests are in the field of langauge modeling, speech representation and any combination of both that is helpful in solving a task.
-See my <a href="https://Prabhav55221.github.io/publications">publications</a> for more, or read about my major research areas as of now below.
+See my <a href="https://Prabhav55221.github.io/publications">publications</a> for more, or read about my major research areas (as of now) below (click on them to expand).

 <details>
 <summary><strong>Cheaper LLM + Human Workflows</strong>: Combining humans and LLMs in a pipeline that enables principled, cost-effective annotation and evaluation.</summary>